farao-community/farao-community.github.io/pages/docs/engine/ra-optimisation/index.md

 For more information regarding closed optimisation engine, and available optimisation problem converters, please refer to the [dedicated documentation](/docs/engine/ra-optimisation/closed-optimisation-rao).

-### Branch & Bound optimisation
+### Search tree remedial action optimisation

 [Branch & Bound algorithm](https://en.wikipedia.org/wiki/Branch_and_bound) is an efficient implementation of RAO interface for dealing with combinatorial and non linear problem of remedial actions optimisation mixing topological actions, and combined preventive/curative optimisation.
+The search tree RAO developed in FARAO is based on this algorithm.

 This module is being developed in FARAO toolbox.
 Please refer to [FARAO roadmap](/roadmap) for information about current implementation plan.
-For more information on this implementation, please refer to the [dedicated documentation](/docs/engine/ra-optimisation/branch-and-bound).
+For more information on this implementation, please refer to the [dedicated documentation](/docs/engine/ra-optimisation/search-tree-rao).

 ## Using RAO function